 - Complete miscarriage – The fetus and placenta are fully expelled from the body

 Your gynecologist will be able to run additional tests to determine if a miscarriage has occurred and what type it is.
 This testing will include a pelvic examination and may include heart rate measurements and ultrasound testing.
 If the pregnancy has ended, your gynecologist will discuss treatment options.

 What to do When a Pregnancy has Ended

 In an inevitable, incomplete, or missed miscarriage, the remaining tissue (fetus, placenta, and amniotic sac) must leave the body.
 The first decision a woman must make is whether to let this process happen on its own or to undergo treatment to facilitate the process.

-The body should eventually eject the remaining tissue from the body without the need for a medical treatment or surgical procedure.
+The body should eventually eject the remaining tissue from the body without the need for medical treatment or surgical procedure.
 Allowing the body to expel the tissue this way is called expectant management.
-The main advantage to expectant management is the woman avoids a medication or surgical procedure.
-Unfortunately, the timing of process is unpredictable, and it causes pain and bleeding.
+The main advantage of expectant management is the woman avoids a medication or surgical procedure.
+Unfortunately, the timing of the process is unpredictable, and it causes pain and bleeding.
 Women will not know when the process will occur or exactly how long it will take.
 It usually starts with spotting or light bleeding, less than a typical period.
 Heavier bleeding and cramping increase over two to four hours followed by intense cramping and pain as the tissue is expelled through the cervix, exiting through the vagina.
 There may be crampy pain for up to two weeks after the tissue has been expelled.

 Expectant management is usually only appropriate for pregnancies up to 14 weeks gestation.
 Women should also be in good health and have no signs of infection.
 It may take two weeks for the body to expel the tissue after an incomplete miscarriage, and it usually takes three to four weeks in a missed miscarriage.
 If the process does not happen within four weeks, surgical evacuation is recommended.